 It prompts you to think about the positive things in your life, focus on them, write affirmations and appreciate your life for what it is.

 In Master Your Mindset With Journaling, which helps you transform your mindset through journaling, I have a whole lesson dedicated to practising gratitude in your journal – that’s how important it is.

-If you want to find out more about how to improve your mindset simply through journaling, you can check it out here.
+If you want to find out more about how to improve your mindset simply through journaling, the workbook and course is open for enrolment now.